easyparcel/classic-integration-doc/sg/api/api_FAQ.md

 ### Q: Is it possible to use two types of API together (Individual and marketplace)?

-It is possible to use two types of API key together, according to customer situation.
+It is possible to use two types of API key together.

 </details>